jbluemink/Sitecore-Forms-Cloud-Upload/README.md

 note: Sitecore Forms automatically stores uploaded files when a visitor navigates between form pages.
 So the uploads are still unencrypted in the ExperienceForms database, you need to create also a custom FileStorageProvider class currently not included in this project.

+So actually this first attempt is not optimal, to be continued